FAQs to the December 2021 Lead and Copper Rule Updates

 What do I do if I think I have lead in my water?

 First call a local water lab such as RETEGO Labs and have them perform a water test.
-If lead is indicated in your drinking water it usually requires replacing piping with alternative materials.
+If lead is indicated in your drinking water it can be controlled with certified filtration methods and/or corrosion control measures.
+In some cases proper control may require replacing piping with alternative materials.